WANdisco/wandisco-documentation-ldm/docs/uninstall.md

 ## Uninstall any remote agents

-If you have deployed any remote agents (for a target metastore connection), log in to the hosts for the remote agents and uninstall them using the following commands:
+If you have deployed any remote agents (for target metastore connections), log in to the hosts for the remote agents and uninstall them using the following commands:

 1. Stop the service: